idmyn/transparency-bot/README.rst

 transparency_bot
 ================

-This will be a Telegram bot which will listen for messages containing images, replace white pixels with transparency, and return the modified image to the sender.
+This is a Telegram bot that listens for messages containing images, resizes them if necessary (to fit the Telegram sticker restriction of 512 pixels), replaces white pixels with transparency, and returns the modified image to the sender.

 commands
 --------